rvanduiven/ferrum/doc/masternode_guide_linux.md

  * Dedicated Public IP Address
  * Recommended at least 1GB of RAM

-### 2. Login via SSH into the server and type the following command in the console as root:
+### 2. Login via SSH into the server and type the following command in the console:
+**!!
+If you are logged in as root already, you can remove the prefix `sudo` at the commands in this part of the guide !!**

 If you are using Windows, [PuTTY](https://putty.org) is a very good SSH client that you can use to connect to a remote Linux server.
 If you are running a VPS from Vultr or similar, you need to use SSH such as putty if you want to copy and paste these commands otherwise you will have to type them all out!